enketo/enketo-core/README.md

 The following browsers are officially supported:
 * latest Android webview on latest Android OS
 * latest WKWebView on latest iOS
-* latest version of Chrome/Chromium on OS X, Linux, Windows, Android and iOS
+* latest version of Chrome/Chromium on Mac OS, Linux, Windows, Android and iOS
-* latest version of Firefox on OS X, Windows, Linux, Android and iOS
+* latest version of Firefox on Mac OS, Windows, Linux, Android and iOS
-* latest version of Safari on OS X, Windows, and on the latest version of iOS
+* latest version of Safari on Mac OS, Windows, and on the latest version of iOS
 * latest version of Microsoft Edge

 We have to admit we do not test on all of these, but are committed to fixing browser-specific bugs that are reported for these browsers.
 Naturally, older browsers versions will often work as well - they are just not officially supported.

-[Here is some guidance](https://enketo.github.io/enketo-core/docs/tutorial-90-ie11.html) that may be helpful when trying to create a build that possibly runs on Internet Explorer 11.
+[Here is some guidance](https://enketo.github.io/enketo-core/tutorial-90-ie11.html) that may be helpful when trying to create a build that possibly runs on Internet Explorer 11.

 ### Sponsors